 Whether you're sneezing, coughing or feeling achy, sometimes it's difficult to know what's causing your symptoms.
 Is it just a pesky cold?
 Or could it be something more serious?

 This winter, sorting through symptoms may seem even more confusing—and stressful.
-Here’s what you need to know.
+Here's how to prepare for this year's cold and flu season.

 With similar symptoms ranging from mild to severe, it's easy to mistake the flu for COVID-19.
 While both are caused by viruses, one of the telltale signs of the flu is that it tends to come on suddenly: